Solo (Clean Bandit song)

-"Solo" is a song by British electronic music band Clean Bandit, featuring guest vocals from American singer Demi Lovato and pitched backing vocals from Kamille.
-It was written by Lovato, Kamille, Grace Chatto, Fred Gibson and Jack Patterson, and was produced by Chatto, Gibson, Patterson and Mark Ralph.
-The song was released on 18 May 2018 by Atlantic Records.
+"Solo" is a song by British electronic music band Clean Bandit featuring guest vocals from American singer Demi Lovato and pitched backing vocals from Kamille.
+It was released on 18 May 2018 through Atlantic Records as the fourth single from the band's second studio album, What Is Love?
+(2018).
+The song was written by Lovato, Kamille, Grace Chatto, Fred Gibson and Jack Patterson, and was produced by Chatto, Gibson, Patterson and Mark Ralph.

-"Solo" was a worldwide hit.
-It topped the charts in thirteen countries, earned Diamond certifications in France and Poland, and went platinum in Australia, Austria, Belgium, Canada, Denmark, Germany, Italy, Portugal, Spain, the United Kingdom, and the United States.
+The song was a commercial success.
+It topped the charts in thirteen countries including the UK singles chart, earned Diamond certifications in France and Poland, and went platinum in Australia, Austria, Belgium, Canada, Denmark, Germany, Italy, Portugal, Spain, the United Kingdom and the United States.
 "Solo" was the most searched song on Shazam in 2018, with 9.1 million tags worldwide.

 Background

 The song was first revealed when a dancer posted on her Instagram Stories that she was starring in a Clean Bandit and Demi Lovato music video.
 Clean Bandit teased the song on 10 May 2018, writing on Instagram and Twitter: "Really excited to announce our new single Solo with Demi Lovato will be out 18/05."
 The announcement came with the song's cover art.
 Camille Purcell also disclosed in a tweet that she has been involved in the making of "Solo".

 Grace Chatto of Clean Bandit told the London Evening Standard that "Solo" was based on her own experience with a "difficult break-up".
 She also revealed that the song was recorded over FaceTime because the band was unable to schedule a studio session with Lovato.
 "It was crazy.
 She was in Alabama in a studio and we were over here.
 You know when the connection is bad and the speed fluctuates?
 We couldn't hear that well, but it turned out really well."